5 Modifying Containers

 5.1.0.1 Step 1: Use any file editor to open up the Dockerfile

-Double click it and open the file to take a look at it with any default text editor.
+Open the file to take a look at it with any text editor.

 5.1.0.2 Step 2: Change your working directory to activity-files